 - Extract the main ideas from source material

 Our students have gone on to successful careers in:

 According to payscale.com, those with a bachelor’s degree in philosophy have higher starting salaries than all other liberal arts majors.
 In addition, a study conducted by the National Institute of Education found that philosophy majors consistently scored higher than nearly all other majors on both the GRE and the LSAT.
 It also found that philosophy majors tend to score 15% higher than business majors on the GMAT.

 Value that Cannot be Measured on a Balance Sheet

-In a world that increasingly attempts to commoditize higher education, philosophy reminds us of the value of learning as an end unto itself.
+In a world that increasingly attempts to commoditize education, philosophy reminds us of the value of learning as an end unto itself.
 By giving students the tools to examine themselves and their world, philosophy, perhaps more than any other discipline, offers enrichment in ways that cannot be measured on a balance sheet.